 The boys ran back home and brought their father to the site of the discovery.
-Upon seeing it, he immediately contacted to local police and was visibly shaken when they arrived.
+Upon seeing it, he immediately contacted the local police and was visibly shaken when they arrived.
 He stated, “I can’t believe that thing is real!”
 They ruled out foul play at the source of the bones as all of the bones appeared very old.
 There was no indication of a historic cemetery and the bones were then brought to the local coroner for examination.

 The bones that were found included many ribs, a shoulder blade, most of the right arm and part of the pelvis and spinal column.
 No legs, hands or feet were found and the assumption was that years of weather, or perhaps predatory animals, had dispersed the missing parts.